zonika/google-map-todo.js-web-0715-public/README.md

 * Under "Access Your Location", check the `Allow` radio button.
 * Exit Firefox and you're solid.

+This todo is tested using Capybara so run `rspec` after you've completed the steps above to see where you're at.

 ### JavaScript

 * In `fetch_location.js`, fill out `getLocation` such that it will fetch the user's longitude and latitude.